datawire/ambassador-docs/docs/emissary/3.2/howtos/prometheus.md

 Before you can import the $productName$ dashboard.
 You need to add a data source.
 From the Grafana home page, select `Add your first data source`.
 Now, select 'Prometheus'.
-In the URL section, type in `http://prometheus.default:9090`.
+In the URL section, type in `http://prometheus.default:9090`, or `http://prometheus-operated.default:9090` if you installed Prometheus with Helm.
 We deployed prometheus to the default namespace in our example, but if you deployed it to a different namespace, make sure to replace `default` with your namespace.
 Press `Save & Test` to confirm that the data source works.